 \section{Experiments}

 In this section, we evaluate the proposed methods' effectiveness in learning to solve several parametric bilevel optimization problems.
-To this end, in order to measure the optimality of its learned solutions, we must have the ability to compute the true optimal solutions.
-In light of Section \ref{sec:RelatedWork}, finding those true optimal solutions can pose significant challenges in itself.
-Since there lacks a general methodology for bilevel optimization, most known methods either rely on exploiting problem-specific structure, or they employ heuristics which lack guarantees.
-Even if optimal solutions are found by such methods, their optimality often cannot be certified \cite{sinha2017review}.
+In order to measure the optimality of its learned solutions, we require true optimal solutions for comparison.
+In light of Section \ref{sec:RelatedWork}, finding those solutions can pose significant challenges in itself.
+Most known methods either rely on exploiting problem-specific structure or otherwise employ metaheuristic methods which lack guarantees.
+Even if optimal solutions are found by such methods, their optimality often cannot be certified \citep{sinha2017review}.
 For these reasons, Section \ref{sec:bilevel_QP} begins by learning solutions to small-scale synthetic problems for which open-source solvers can provide \emph{certified optimal solutions for comparison}.
 Then, Section \ref{sec:ControlCoDesign} extends the evaluation to more complex bilevel programs in engineering design.
-Those problems are significantly more difficult due to their much larger size, and more complex forms which include \emph{nonconvex optimization} at the lower level.
-For lack of standard solution methods on those problems, we evaluate our learned solutions against those of a Particle Swarm Optimization (PSO), a metaheuristic framework commonly used in design optimization \cite{asaah2021optimal, hou2015optimized}.
+Those problems are significantly more difficult due to their much larger size and more complex forms, which include \emph{nonconvex optimization} at the lower level.
+In those cases, we evaluate our learned solutions against those of a Particle Swarm Optimization (PSO), a metaheuristic framework commonly used in design optimization \citep{asaah2021optimal, hou2015optimized}.